ETIAS travel authorisation guide for 2026.

 Not currently in operation

-Official European Commission materials continue to indicate that ETIAS is expected to start at the end of 2026, and no ETIAS applications are being collected yet.
+Official European Commission and Travel to Europe materials continue to indicate that ETIAS is expected to start in the last quarter of 2026, and no ETIAS applications are being collected yet.

 Current status